sovrynn/ecdo/README.md

 Information in other languages can be put in `/translation` folders within the relevant directory.

 All pull requests will be reviewed to ensure optimal information structure.

+## TODO wishlist

+Global maps showing:
+- the circular paths of oceanic displacement around the two pivots